- External Funding Sources

-The purpose is to support faculty who engage in high impact mentoring practices.
+The purpose is to support faculty who engage in high impact student practices.
 High impact practices include, but are not limited to, projects intended to result in publications with student co-authors, joint research endeavors with students that are accessible to external audiences, partnerships with local community organizations or schools, public displays of research and/or new creative works, and other projects that lead to external recognition of EIU.

-These grants are more limited in scope than are grants from the Council for Faculty Research (CFR).
+These grants are more limited in scope than are grants from the Council on Faculty Research (CFR).
 Student Impact Grants must be used to support both students and faculty members.

 Up to $1,500 per grant

--Direct expenses of student research and creativity (e.g. travel, student wages, equipment, and supplies) occurring during the academic year.
+-Direct expenses of student research and creativity (e.g. travel, student wages, equipment, resources, and supplies) occurring during the academic year.

 -Travel to disseminate student research and/or creative work products